This article was updated on the 31st October 2018.

 Heat flows by conduction, radiation, and convection, and the most commonly used insulating materials perform by reducing the rate of conductive heat flow.

 The resistance to conductive heat flow of an insulating material is rated or quantified in terms of its thermal resistance (R-value).
 The insulating effectiveness of an insulating material will be high if it has a higher R-value, and the R-value depends on the type of insulation, its density, and its thickness.

 In addition to R-value, indoor air quality effects, embodied energy, recycled content, life cycle costs, and ease of installation are other factors that should be considered to select the best insulation.

 Different Types of Insulation

-Many types of insulation are available, which include the following:
+Many types of insulation are available, including the following:

-Blanket insulation is the most widely used type of insulation, and it is typically available in the form of rolls or batts.
-They are used in floors and ceilings, and unfinished walls, such as foundation walls.
+- Blanket insulation is the most widely used type of insulation, and it is typically available in the form of rolls or batts.
+It is used in floors and ceilings, and unfinished walls, including foundation walls.

-Loose-fill and blown-in insulation involve using small particles of foam, fiber, or other materials to form an insulation material capable of conforming to any space without causing disturbance to finishes or structures.
+- Loose-fill and blown-in insulation involves using small particles of foam, fiber, or other materials to form an insulation material capable of conforming to any space without causing disturbance to finishes or structures.

 Materials Used in Insulation

 A wide range of insulation materials is available, including fiberglass, mineral wool insulation materials, cellulose insulation material, natural fiber insulation materials, and much more.